Liam-So/portfolio/README.md

 ## My portfolio
-A React application with tailwindCss to display my experience
+A React application with tailwindCSS to display my programming experience